interactivedatacomics/interactivedatacomics.github.io/documentation.md

 ```

 ### layout
 Different layouts or different version of contents can be set in ``"layouts": [ ]``, give each layout a name then it could be called directly in the **Load layout** operation.
-Here are three examples of how to use the an array to build up different layouts. (*tip:* if you have several panels that are placed together and will be fixed forever, you can export and manege them as 'one' panel.)
+Here are three examples of how to use the an array to build up different layouts. (*tip:* if you have several panels that are placed together and will be fixed forever (no interaction will dissassemble this panel group), you can export and manege these panels as 'one' panel (one single image).)

 ```json
 "layouts": [